 TextilesFirst was a person who offered to give me the inside scoop of thrift stores in the area.
 She is really good at finding bargains and let me know of a place that had clothes for 50 cents each, but it was out of town.
 She said she would keep a lookout if there was something I wanted.
-Since I have all the clothes I need right now, if I went to a thrift store, the only clothes I would want would be ones I could cut up for crafts - things with laces and other textiles.
+Since I have all the clothes I need right now, if I went to a thrift store, the only clothes I would want would be ones I could cut up for crafts - things with laces and embroidery.

 I decided I didn't want to go to the sale, because I have enough projects to keep me busy.
 She did manage to find a blouse that was made up of pretty laces that she thought I would like.
 I met her at a local thrift store to do the exchange.
 The blouse is gorgeous and has different layers of crocheted lace designs.
 We did not find anything we wanted to buy at the store, since the items I wanted were pricey and there was a 50% sale off everything on Wednesday.

 I even skipped the Wednesday sale because I have plenty of quilts that I still need to finish.
 Then on Thursday, I found a blogger who makes gorgeous quilts out of vintage textiles.
 Of course I can't find the link right now.
 Her gorgeous quilting really made the quilts.
-I regretted going to the sale.
+I regretted not going to the sale.

 Then I spotted a yard sale on my way to the grocery store and was able to buy textiles at a good price.
 They are not hand made and I don't know if they count as vintage, but they are pretty textiles.
 So now, I guess there is a textile quilt in my list.
 I'm not sure how they feel about me cutting up their things to make a quilt.